Credit Utilization Calculator

 Your credit utilization rate is the total outstanding balance across all of your credit cards (and other revolving credit lines) vs. your total available credit limit across all those same accounts.
 It’s a major factor in determining your credit score, which can affect loan approval, interest rates, and more.

-Enter the outstanding balances and credit limits for each of your credit cards, and the calculator will instantly compute your overall credit utilization ratio, helping you gauge your credit health and make informed decisions to improve your credit score.
+Enter the outstanding balances and credit limits for each of your credit cards, and this credit card utilization calculator will instantly compute your overall credit utilization ratio, helping you gauge your credit health and make informed decisions to improve your credit score.

 The debt you owe on revolving credit products has a significant impact on your credit score.
 It's called your credit utilization, and after payment history, it is the next most impactful factor affecting your score.
 It evaluates how much of the credit available to you that you're utilizing.
 Lenders rely on credit utilization ratios to understand how well people handle their lines of credit.